 (1) Reservations and confirmations apply to the category booked, not a specific model, with the vehicles mentioned serving as examples of a given vehicle category.
 Providers reserve the right to provide Customers with a vehicle of equal or greater value.

 (2) The motorhomes and campervans that Providers deliver to Customers may vary in length and height within the category booked.
-In cases of up-grades, campstar recommends that advance bookings for ferry crossings and parking spots be made for the largest available category.
+In the case of getting an upgrade, campstar recommends that advance bookings for ferry crossings and parking spots are made for the largest available category.
 Any liability on the part of campstar for added costs and damages that result from Providers providing larger vehicles is expressly excluded.

 (1) Once the referral contract has been executed, the rent due to the Provider is payable.

-(3) campstar is entitled to collect the amount on the Provider’s behalf – and to such extent, payments to campstar are deemed to have been made to the Provider. campstar will generate a receipt that is sent by email following the transmission of the order confirmation.
+(3) campstar is entitled to collect the amount on the Provider’s behalf – and to such extent, payments to campstar are deemed to have been made to the Provider. campstar will generate a receipt that will be sent to the Customer's email following the payment and order confirmation.

 (4) campstar is neither a bank nor entitled to offer banking transactions or financial services of any kind.
 To offer financial services, campstar partnered with Payvision B.V., a financial institution registered in the Netherlands under No. 3707811 with the local chamber of commerce; it is licensed and subject to the oversight of the Dutch Central Bank (De Nederlandsche Bank N.V.).
 The services provided by Payvision may encompass (i) the execution of transactions, (ii) the collection and acquisition of monies and/or (iii) the disbursement of (third-party) funds.